How Much Do Actor Headshots Cost? — Photography Shark

 Additional image selections.
 Most sessions include 10 edited images.
 If you want additional selects from the session — say you need 15 for different platforms or uses — additional images are available at a per-image fee.

 Rush delivery.
-Standard turnaround is 24–48 hours.
-If you have an audition or application deadline, expedited delivery is available.
+Standard turnaround is 3–5 business days.
+If you have an audition or application deadline, rush delivery (same-day or 24-hour) is available as a paid add-on.

 Print products.
 Digital images are included in every session.
 Physical prints — for your office, agency submission, or framing — are priced separately and ordered through a professional lab.